sjkelleyjr/nfty/README.md

 This repo contains the development of the nfty browser extension.
-Currently, it's broken into two sections.
+Currently it interacts with [the opensea-creatures test NFT contract that I forked](https://github.com/sjkelleyjr/opensea-creatures) in order to have something to code against.
+As such, discussion of that smart contract can be found in this README.

 # extension/
 The `extension/` directory, which houses the code for the browser extension.

 As it stands now, this is [minting a new creature NFT](./extension/js/script.js#L65) every time the "Mint This Image" menu item is selected.
-However, the mint only succeeds if it's signed by the [`OWNER_ADDRESS`](./extension/js/script.js#L18), as stipulated in the example smart contract in the `opensea-creatures/contracts/ERC721Tradable.sol` smart contract `_mintTo` function.

 # opensea-creatures/
 The `opensea-creatures/` directory which houses the NFT smart contract that the browser extension currently interacts with on the Rinkeby testnet.
+This code was taken from the [opensea creatures tutorial](https://docs.opensea.io/docs/getting-started) with a [one-line change to allow anyone to mint tokens rather than just the owner of the contract](https://github.com/sjkelleyjr/opensea-creatures/commit/041de6430f80f439ba965fee769a1f469281c0e9) (myself in this case).

-This code was taken from the [opensea creatures tutorial](https://docs.opensea.io/docs/getting-started).
-You can see the minted creatures on the [opensea testnet UI for this particular collection](https://testnets.opensea.io/collection/opensea-creatures-c9tjxshfhz).
+You can see the minted creatures on the [opensea testnet UI for this particular collection](https://testnets.opensea.io/collection/opensea-creatures-u2wptl6ke2).

 Along with the smart contract, it also contains some node.js scripts to interact with the smart contract as an example of how it's done.
 This contract was just used as a basic example of an NFT smart contract in order to have a contract to code against in the extension and should be replaced with an opensea compatible contract specific to our use case.

 # Opensea

-The next steps are to replace the interactions with the colors contract with an [opensea](https://opensea.io/) contract.
-Opensea uses a concept called the [`TradeableERC721Token`](https://docs.opensea.io/docs/1-structuring-your-smart-contract#section-creature-erc-721-contract), which is eventually what will replace the `colors/` directory.

-After following [these opensea tutorials](https://docs.opensea.io/docs/getting-started), I've found that we'll need a server to provide the metadata associated with the NFT.
+After following [the opensea tutorials](https://docs.opensea.io/docs/getting-started), I've found that we'll need a server to provide the metadata associated with the NFT.
 In this case, it would just be the image key with the URL of the user's selected image, as seen in [this creature example](https://opensea-creatures-api.herokuapp.com/api/creature/1).
 The smart contract would then point to the server endpoint in the [`baseTokenURI`](https://github.com/ProjectOpenSea/opensea-creatures/blob/a0db5ede13ffb2d43b3ebfc2c50f99968f0d1bbb/contracts/Creature.sol#L14)function of the smart contract, rather than opensea's test endpoint.

 I'm still trying to decide if I want to use IPFS (opensea suggests [pinata](https://pinata.cloud/) if so), or a vanilla offering like API Gateway.